||"dawnbreak in the west"|

 They are far from you

-Lewis notes some subtle shades of nuance, pages 11-2.
+Bernard Lewis, The Political Language of Islam, 11-2 talks Islamic social hierarchy, and notes some subtle shades of nuance.
 In both the West and the East, a "high" social rank was more honoured than a "low" one.
 In the West moreover the high / low contrast can apply also to politics

 As every sociologist knows, or used to know before the New Left, political status differs from subjective rank; and the Arabs knew it too.
 They preferred to express status as near / far (cf., the Spanish Umayyad caliphate).
 "Wasit" denoted the middlemen who controlled access to "near".
 Unity was "jamâ'a", a gathering-close; the "khârijites" seceded.